AnotherPillow/pvprp-downloader/README.md

 1. Download the source.
 2. Install the dependencies via `py -m pip install -r requirements.txt`.
 3. Run the script via `py main.py`.
-4. Enter the URL of the pack you want to download.
+4. Enter the URLs(or drag them from the website to terminal) of the packs you want to download.
-5. Enter `y` or to download the pack, or `n` to just get the URL.
+5. Enter `y` (default) to download the packs, or `n` to just get the URLs.
 6. You're done!
-The pack will be in your downloads folder if on Windows, or in the same directory as the script if not.
+The packs will be in your downloads folder if on Windows, or in a folder called `output` in the script directory.

 ## Why?